humdrum-tools/humdrum-documentation/tool/solfa/index.md

 without regard to major or minor *mode.* For example, in the key of C major, <span class="tool">deg</span> and <span class="tool">degree</span> will characterize A-flat as a lowered sixth scale degree, whereas the same pitch will be a normal sixth scale degree in the key of C minor.
-In the case of **solfa,** the A-flat will be characterized as `le` &mdash; whether or not the key is C major or C minor.
+In the case of <span class="tool">solfa</span>, the A-flat will be characterized as `le` &mdash; whether or not the key is C major or C minor.
 As in the case of <span class="tool">deg</span> and <span class="tool">degree</span>, the amount of chromatic alteration is not represented; once a pitch is \"raised,\" raising it